markleysales/data-science-roadmap/README.md

 >NOTES:<br>
 >`This repository is free for the community` to change, my initial idea was to make a trail according to my own studies.
 Therefore, nothing prevents me from doing the same and, thus, improving what I created.<br>
->I am not open to partnerships or monetization of this content, everything is purely academic.
+>I am not open to partnerships or monetization of this content, everything is purely academic.<br>
+>Most images are clickable and lead to links.<br>
+>At the end of each topic/subject there will be a `link` to go back to the table of contents (to streamline browsing time).

 <!-- Introduction -->